figmatools/figma2css-app/README.md

 We found that a mixture of generating automacally and also including your own css is the best approach in most cases

-We're currently working in the css transformation itself to make it more efficient and precise
+We're currently working in the css transformation itself to make it more efficient and accurate

 ##How to use it